 What to consider when hiring a contractor?

 This process can cause anxiety.
 How do building systems work?
 How do you judge expertise?
-If you don’t know, then there’s a fear of being taken advantage of, lied to or stolen from.
-Let’s talk about what to expect from a builder, identify some tools to use for quickly grasping concepts important for your project.
-Most importantly, let’s figure out how to ask questions about things that don’t make sense straight away.
+There’s a fear of being taken advantage of, lied to or stolen from, If you don’t know.
+So, let’s talk about what to expect from a builder and identify some tools to use for quickly grasping concepts for your project.
+Most importantly, let’s figure out how to ask questions about things that don’t make sense, straight away.

 It’s important to figure out beforehand which of your candidates are qualified for the job.
 To help you choose, here are some tools that will help: